ScottPlot/ScottPlot/dev/roadmap.md

 * **Chart control** ([#358](https://github.com/swharden/ScottPlot/issues/358)) - `FormsChart` would be an alternative to `FormsPlot` which presents a chart-style interface more suitable for data logging applications.

+* **Create a Finance Demo** (not a cookbook example, but a full demo program) to consolidate common finance-related tasks in one program.

 ### Major

 These modifications may break existing code, so these changes must be saved for inclusion in the next major version change.